 |Certificates of Deposit|| ||$500 for all terms|

-First Neighbor Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-First Neighbor Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+First Neighbor Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+First Neighbor Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First Neighbor Bank's CD rates are fair as compared against the national average.Back to Overview
+First Neighbor Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a First Neighbor Bank Near Me

-First Neighbor Bank has seven locations in the U.S.Back to Overview
+First Neighbor Bank has seven branches in the U.S.Back to Overview